stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 Encoding_YM_Class
 ```

-Whenever this file refers to an “admissible encoding” for Q012 it means an element of `Encoding_YM_Class`.
+Whenever this file refers to an admissible encoding for Q012 it means an element of `Encoding_YM_Class`.
 All fairness statements in later sections are understood with respect to this class and with respect to the TU Encoding and Fairness Charter.
+Any change to `Encoding_YM_Class` itself requires a charter level update and cannot be introduced silently inside this page.

 ---